 - Pap.
 The frequency of a pap smear can vary based on age and relationship status, but most health professionals still recommend women see their gynecologist once a year so they can determine the correct frequency for you.

 - STD.
-This is a good idea to get done at your yearly pelvic exam regardless, but it’s especially important if you’ve changed sexual partners since your last visit.
+It’s a good idea to get screened for sexually transmitted diseases at your yearly pelvic exam regardless, but it’s especially important if you’ve changed sexual partners since your last visit.
 Your pap smear tests for chlamydia and gonorrhea, but you can also request a full panel that includes hepatitis b and c, syphilis and trichomoniasis.
 Talk to your doctor about your lifestyle so you can determine a testing schedule that best suits your needs.

 - HIV.
 You can get this done annually at your doctor’s office, although most health clinics also offer this simple test, most often done via a blood draw or cheek swab.